Just like us, the ancient Egyptians had many different oral health problems.

 The most common dental affliction in ancient Egypt was Attrition.
-This was caused by their diet of uncooked vegetables and lack of necessary vitamins and minerals.
+This was caused by their diet of uncooked vegetables and lack of necessary vitamins and minerals - something we take for granted today.
 Archaeologists have previously discovered skulls and jaws in burial shafts and tombs, that all show signs of the disease.
 If untreated it could lead to abscesses, inflammation of the jawbone and gums and tooth loss.

 As previously mentioned, the Egyptians had bad dental hygiene.
 This was partly due to their bread having grit and sand in it, which wore away their enamel.
 Whilst they hadn’t established dentistry, they did create the world’s oldest known formula for toothpaste.
 They would crush rock, mint, salt, pepper and dried iris flower to create a tooth cleaning powder.
 However, the concoction is now known to have caused bleeding gums.
 Luckily we have various different types of fluoride based toothpastes, which have the opposite effect by preventing bleeding gums, cavities and can create a whiter smile.